1973 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1973-S CAM Dime Value

-Roosevelt dimes predating the mid-1970s bearing cameo contrast are worth significantly more than ordinary proofs, reflecting the technological challenges San Francisco Mint faced in consistently producing high-contrast specimens during this era.
+Roosevelt dimes predating the mid-1970s bearing cameo contrast are worth significantly more than ordinary proofs, reflecting the technological challenges the San Francisco Mint faced in consistently producing high-contrast specimens during this era.
 Die preparation and striking techniques in 1973 struggled to maintain frosting on design elements, making Cameo examples considerably scarcer than their abundance in later years when production methods improved.

 1973-S CAM Dime Price/Grade Chart